 Can you determine that now, regardless of your age?

-Recognise what you have achieved and your successes but strive to be more, learn more, achieve more.
+Recognise what you have achieved and your successes whilst you strive to be more, learn more, and achieve more.

-Overwhelm is probably the biggest reason people retreat back to the safety of their comfort zone.
+Overwhelm is probably the biggest reason people retreat to the safety of their comfort zone.

-If you can overcome the overwhelm then this can have a huge impact on your ability to challenge yourself that little bit more.
+If you can overcome the overwhelm, then this can have a significant impact on your ability to challenge yourself that little bit more.

-Section off those that you do need to give time and energy to.
+Section off those that you choose to give time and energy to.
 Focus on the present and leave those other worries for another day.
 That day may never arrive!

 365 days, one year to challenge yourself.

-What could you achieve with 365 small steps of challenge?
+What could you achieve and change with 365 small steps of challenge?